 He wondered how to narrow down these results to find the best ones.
-And he was also confused about the many different links for getting the full text.

 One of the first things to know is that most library databases are paid for by CEU Library and not open to the world.
 So Ahmed needed to make sure he was logged in to the CEU VPN service in order to get full access to articles.
 Luckily, he had already set up his AnyConnect VPN account, so he logged in.